The Mount is a men’s prison in Bovingdon, Hertfordshire.

 Gifts and parcels

 People in The Mount are given a list of approved items that can be sent to them as gifts.
-Men are allowed one parcel in the first 28 days of sentencing.
-Men with enhanced privileges can get one parcel a year.
+Prisoners are allowed one parcel in the first 28 days of sentencing.
+Prisoners with enhanced privileges can get one parcel a year.

-Other residents can only apply for a parcel to be considered under exceptional circumstances.
+Other prisoners can only apply for a parcel to be considered under exceptional circumstances.

 All parcels will be opened and checked by officers.